 All day, every day.

-Whether it’s in the car on the way to practice talking through what someone on the team who may not be the nicest may be dealing with, or one child’s sorrow over feeling intensely lonely and like they are lacking in friends, or struggling in a particular class at school or requesting guidance to figure out the next step in life or how to deal with emotions that come, how to deal with a sibling who might be driving them crazy…every thing that comes along can be related back to that relationship with God.
-That all-knowing loving God who wants to carry them through the hard things if they’ll let Him.
+It could be in the car on the way to practice, talking through what someone on the team who may not be the nicest may be dealing with.
+It could be worked into talking through one child’s sorrow over feeling intensely lonely and like they are lacking in friends.
+Work that spirituality in when kids are struggling in a particular class at school or requesting guidance to figure out the next step in life or how to deal with emotions that come with those steps.
+Bring it into conversations when one kid is trying to deal with a sibling who might be driving them crazy.
+Every single thing that comes along can be related back to that relationship with God.

 Sometimes it takes reminding ourselves that He’s there.
-Wanting to hold our hand through the tantrums and the sorrows and the hardships and also celebrating the triumphs (often when something great happens we gather immediately in a little huddle to THANK GOD for the good things that happen…from finding car keys to an “answer” to a tough decision).
+Wanting to hold our hand through the tantrums and the sorrows and the hardships.
+And also celebrating the triumphs (often when something great happens we gather immediately in a little huddle to THANK GOD for the good things that happen…from finding car keys to an “answer” to a tough decision).

 He is there.
 Oh, how I hope these kids can always remember that.
 And that they have a Savior who paved the way so that we can all return to Him some day.

-17 Comments
+22 Comments

 1. Hi, Shawni – I wanted to ask your opinion about mainstream Christian worship music.
 A couple Mormons I have talked to have expressed that they don’t listen to worship music, aside from the hymns that are taught within the church.
 Personally, music has always inspired me spiritually and helps me feel more connected to God!